Shalini Adnani is a Chilean-Indian writer and director based in London.

 Wendi Tang is a Chinese writer/director and producer based in Los Angeles.

-Most recently, her upcoming project, FISHTANK, is the winner at the 8th Tribeca Chanel Through Her Lens program.
+Her upcoming project, FISHTANK, is the winner of the 8th Tribeca Chanel Through Her Lens program and the winner of the 2022 Film Pipeline Short Script Competition.

 SEBASTIÁN VALENCIA MUÑOZ